 Determining whether the long-haired Dachshund is right for you should be relatively easy.
 If you are not a fan of shedding dogs, this is not the coat variety for you.
 If you are also not a fan of having to groom your dog often, you will want to avoid a long-haired dog.

 Long-haired Dachshunds are fantastic dogs, but they will get a “dog smell” if it has been too long between baths.
 Therefore, grooming and freshening the coat is a must.
 Bathing every six to eight weeks is important.

 If you are looking for a dog that is kind of like a spaniel yet still a Dachshund, this is the dog for you.
-Or, if you love the Dachshund but would like one that has elegance about them, this is the coat type for you.
+Or, if you love the Dachshund but would like the one that has an elegance about them, this is the coat type for you.